hed-standard/hed-specification/docs/source/03_HED_formats.md

 A **HED string** is an unordered, comma-separated list of HED tags and/or HED tag groups.

-A **HED tag group** is a comma-separated list of HED tags and/or tag groups enclosed in parentheses.
+A **HED tag group** is an unordered, comma-separated list of HED tags and/or tag groups enclosed in parentheses.
 Tag groups may include other tag groups.

 The validation errors for HED tags and HED strings are summarized in [**Appendix B: HED errors**](Appendix_B.md#b-hed-errors).